sendbird/sendbird-platform-sdk-java/docs/DataExportApi.md

 <a name="listDataExportsByMessageChannelOrUser"></a>
 # **listDataExportsByMessageChannelOrUser**
-> ListDataExportsByMessageChannelOrUserResponse listDataExportsByMessageChannelOrUser(dataType, apiToken, token, limit)
+> ListDataExportsByMessageChannelOrUserResponse listDataExportsByMessageChannelOrUser(apiToken, dataType, token, limit)

 List data exports by message, channel, or user